drobotun/gostcrypto/docs/source/api/gostsignature/gostsignature.rst

     )

 .. note::
     It is possible to use other parameters of elliptic curves besides those defined in this module.
-Then these parameters must meet the requirements presented in paragraph 5.
-2 of GOST 34.10-2012.
+Then these parameters must meet the requirements presented in paragraph 5.2 of GOST 34.10-2012.

 *****

+Functions
+"""""""""

 new(mode, curve)
-""""""""""""""""
+''''''''''''''''
     Creates a new signature object and returns it .

 .. code-block:: python